 Kevin Reading hits the jackpot once again

 It’s a rare discussion about Rehoboth-area dining that doesn’t include some mention of Kevin Reading.
-After all, it’s his entrepreneurism and talent that gave us such shining stars as Espuma and Nage - both going strong to this day.
+After all, it’s his entrepreneurism and talent that gave us such shining stars as Espuma and Nage - with Nage still going strong to this day.
 But Rehoboth was not Kevin’s first rodeo.
 He started out as general manager of the Taboo restaurant in West Palm Beach, Fla., and in 1994, his passion for the kitchen prompted him to enroll in the culinary arts program at The Philadelphia Restaurant School.

 He opened Fox Point Grill in Wilmington as naysayers cried that upstate diners’ conservative palates wouldn’t tolerate his unusual cuisine.
 In patented Kevin fashion, he ignored their advice, opening the doors to a menu that included wild game, terrine of eel, cactus salads and elk.
 Food critics loved his anything-but-conservative fare, and the place took off.
 In 2001, he brought his concept south to Rehoboth Beach in the form of Espuma.
 But Wilmington’s affection for Reading’s progressive menu didn’t translate quite as well to Rehoboth Beach - at least not in the first year.